-- Place tablespoon-size scoops of dough onto a parchment paper-lined cookie sheet.
+- Place tablespoon-size scoops of dough onto prepared baking sheet.
 Sprinkle cookies with coarse sugar.

 - Bake cookies for 16-18 minutes, until just turning golden around edges.
-Remove from oven and let cool for a few minutes before moving to wire racks to cool completely.
+Remove from oven and let cool for a few minutes before moving to metal cooling rack to cool completely.

 - Recipe adapted from Martha Stewart